-When the ‘AWS Educate’ screen shown below is displayed, fill-in the Name, Address & student email address at the top of the screen (see screenshot below).
-NOTE THAT YOU MUST USE YOUR CSCC STUDENT EMAIL ADDRESS (such as ‘youxxxx@student.cscc.edu’ in order to receive the $75 student account credit from AWS).
-Proceed to step 6, below, for instructions about the selections at the bottom of the screen, below email.
+When the ‘AWS Educate’ application screen shown below is displayed, fill-in your Name, Address & student email address at the top of the screen.
+Select "Computer Science" for the field of study. (see screenshot below).
+NOTE THAT YOU MUST USE YOUR CSCC STUDENT EMAIL ADDRESS (such as ‘youxxxx@student.cscc.edu’) in order to receive the $75 student usage credit from AWS.
+Proceed to step 7, below, for instructions about the selections at the bottom of the screen, below email.